kvkr/kavitha.app/data/authors/default.md

 With 5+ yrs of work experience, I use stories(mostly :P) & numbers to make a case for better user experience.
 A strong advocate for user-centered approach, I strive to bring a disciplined mixed methods approach to get closer to the truth through effective collaboration.

-When I am not working, I am either sketching portraits or learning a new language, or travelling.
+Besides UX, you may also find me sketching portraits, learning new languages, or travelling.

 If this sounds interesting to you, let's chat :)